 - Conclusion on SEO Audit Checklist

-SEO Audit provides detailed actionable steps and suggestions to execute step by step to improve organic search traffic.
+SEO Audit provides detailed actionable steps and suggestions that need to improve in order to get higher organic search traffic.

 Some Myth Related to SEO Audit that I would like to clear